-(a) Small (service) Enterprises
+(a) Micro (service) Enterprises

-Enterprises engaged in providing/rendering of services and whose investment in equipment (original cost excluding land and building and furniture, fittings and other items not directly related to the service rendered or as may be notified under the MSMED Act, 2006) does not exceed Rs.
-2 crore.
+Enterprises engaged in providing / rendering of services and whose investment in equipment (original cost excluding land and building and furniture, fittings and other items not directly related to the service rendered or as may be notified under the MSMED Act, 2006 does not exceed Rs.10 lakh, irrespective of the location of the unit.

-(b) Micro (service) Enterprises
+(b) Small (service) Enterprises

-Enterprises engaged in providing/rendering of services and whose investment in equipment [original cost excluding land and building and furniture, fittings and such items as in 2.1.2 (a)] does not exceed Rs.
-10 lakh.
+Enterprises engaged in providing / rendering of services and whose investment in equipment [original cost excluding land and building and furniture, fittings and such items as in 2.1.2 (a)] is more than Rs.10 lakh but does not exceed Rs.2 crore, irrespective of the location of the unit.

-- (c) The small and micro (service) enterprises shall include small road & water transport operators, small business, professional & self-employed persons, and other service enterprises engaged in activities, viz,., consultancy services including management services, composite broker services in risk and insurance management, Third Party Administration (TPA) services for medical insurance claims of policy holders, seed grading services, training-cum-incubator centre, educational institutions, training institutes, retail trade, practice of law i.e. legal services, trading in medical instruments (brand new), placement and management consultancy services, advertising agency and training centres, etc. and which satisfy the definition of micro and small (service) enterprises in respect of investment of investment in equipment (original cost excluding land and building and furniture, fittings and other items not directly related to the services rendered or as may be notified under the MSMED Act, 2006) (i.e. not exceeding Rs.
-10 lakh and Rs.
-2 crore respectively). - (d) Loans granted by commercial banks to micro and small enterprises (MSE) (manufacturing and services) are eligible for classification under priority sector, provided such enterprises satisfy the definition of MSE sector as contained in MSMED Act, 2006, irrespective of whether the borrowing entity is engaged in export or otherwise.
+(c) The small and micro (service) enterprises shall include small road & water transport operators, small business, professional & self-employed persons, and other service enterprises engaged in activities, viz, consultancy services including management services, composite broker services in risk and insurance management, Third Party Administration (TPA) services for medical insurance claims of policy holders, seed grading services, training-cum-incubator centre, educational institutions, training institutes, retail trade, practice of law i.e. legal services, trading in medical instruments (brand new), placement and management consultancy services, advertising agency and training centres, etc. and which satisfy the definition of micro and small (service) enterprises in respect of investment in equipment (original cost excluding land and building and furniture, fittings and other items not directly related to the services rendered or as may be notified under the MSMED Act, 2006) (i.e. not exceeding Rs.10 lakh and Rs.2 crore respectively).

+(d) Loans granted by RRBs to micro and small enterprises (MSE) (manufacturing and services) are eligible for classification under priority sector, provided such enterprises satisfy the definition of MSE sector as contained in MSMED Act, 2006, irrespective of whether the borrowing entity is engaged in export or otherwise.
 The export credit granted by banks to MSEs may, however, be reported separately under heading "Export credit to micro and small enterprises sector".